How to Make a Fairy Garden House – Free Template

 Use the free template to cut the pieces to make a fairy garden house.

-Step 2:
+STEP 2:

+As shown in the two photos below, prep a window and cut the front door out with scissors and windows in the door with a precision knife.
 You can make a window out of anything you have on hand.
 I found a package of craft board laser cutouts at Dollar Tree in the shape of stars and used one to make a window.
 You can also glue together thin craft sticks or small twigs from the yard.

 Horizontal photo showing a laser cut star from Dollar Tree that I cut further to make a window.

-Dollar tree craft board star cut to make a window.
+Dollar Tree craft board star cut to make a window.

 Horizontal photo of drawing, cutting and making windows and a door.